NethServer/nethsecurity/packages/ns-api/README.md

 ```

 Output parameters:
-- `config`: the configuration of the peer, it's in clear text; remember to encode it in base64 before importing into another firewall
+- `config`: the configuration of the peer, it's in clear text; remember to encode it to base64 before importing it into another firewall
 - `qrcode`: the QR code of the configuration, it's a base64 encoded image; it can be used to import the configuration into a mobile app

 ### import-configuration